Do I need Professional Indemnity Insurance (PII)?

 Any client or member of the public, with a legitimate claim against a member of the RTPI, has a right to expect that member to have the means of meeting the claim.
-It is the responsibility of the RTPI to ensure that this is the case.

-To help you decide whether you need professional indemnity insurance, ask yourself the following questions:
+Therefore to help you decide whether you need professional indemnity insurance, ask yourself the following questions:

 - Are you a director or partner in a firm offering planning services to the public?